gtianyi/metaReasoningRealTimePlanning/README.md

-# Bounded Cost Heuristic Search
+# Project Name

-## Welcome to bounded cost heuristic search project!
+## Welcome to <Project Name> project!
-The purpose of the project is to implement several state-of-the-art BCS algorithms and run benchmark with classical search domains such as Sliding Tiles, Pancakes.
+The purpose of the project is to...

 ## Prerequisites
 We use `clang` ecosystem to compile and develop the codebase.
 You can install necessary components by running